backuardo/wordbender/README.md

 - **How it's used**: Fed into tools like Gobuster or ffuf that test each word against the target domain
 - **Example flow**: "api-staging" → Gobuster → tests "api-staging.target.com"
 - **Output**: `subdomain_wordlist.txt`

+### Directory/File Wordlists
+- **Purpose**: Generate paths for web directory and file brute-forcing
+- **What it creates**: URL-safe paths including directories, files with extensions, and common web patterns
+- **How it's used**: Fed into tools like ffuf, wfuzz, or dirbuster that test each path on the target server
+- **Example flow**: "api/v1/users" → ffuf → tests "https://target.com/api/v1/users"
+- **Output**: `directory_wordlist.txt`

 ## Supported LLM Providers and Models